open-telemetry/oteps/text/0155-external-modules.md

 The registry should allow a clear visibility of component's ownership, quality and compatibility with other OpenTelemetry components.

-A component can be removed from the Registry if any declaration from the self-assessment form is violated and not remedied in a timely manner, provisionally one or two weeks.
+A component can be removed from the Registry if any declaration from the self-assessment form is violated and not remedied in a timely manner, provisionally three or four weeks.

 ## Internal details